Vishram1123/gjs-osk/README.md

 - ~~Does not size correctly if screen size changes (i.e. if the screen is rotated)~~ [Fixed here](https://github.com/Vishram1123/gjs-osk/commit/bfe9a201dada51fd793cd994b74f290e0b18651a)
 - ~~Caps lock does not change the case of the letter keys~~ [Fixed here](https://github.com/Vishram1123/gjs-osk/commit/9f425279c603d2206596e580424b12a6e212c179)
 - ~~No alternate keyboard layouts (other than en_US)~~ Turn on "Compose Key" in settings, and use Right Alt to be able to type special characters [(key combinations here)](https://en.wikipedia.org/wiki/Compose_key#Common_compose_combinations)
+- 100% width or height doesn't take up the full monitor width or height (minus 25 px on either side).
+Instead, it is 1 or 2 px smaller, depending on the monitor size
 ## Help
 - If you find any bugs, or if you have any suggestions, please open an issue or submit a pull request.
 Thanks!